JackSzwergold/Writing/Too Pompous, Too Regal and Too Formal.md

-# Too Pompous, Too Regal and Too Formal
-## The First Time I Saw *Return of the Jedi*
+## Too Pompous, Too Regal and Too Formal: The First Time I Saw *Return of the Jedi*

 By Jack Szwergold, June 15, 2015